tracee/tracee/README.md

 All tracEE artifacts are (hopefully) OSGI compliant.

-### Classloader considerations

-You can bundle TracEE with your application or install it as global library to your container.

 ## Contributing

 We welcome any kind of suggestions and pull requests.
 Please notice that TracEE is an integration framework and we will not support